 - World Music: Students will play drums from Africa, steel pans from Trinidad, and other instruments from countries across the world.
 We will play traditional music on these instruments during the final concert.

-Thomas is in his 2nd year as Assistant Professor of Music and Director of Bands at Walsh University.
+Thomas is an Assistant Professor of Music and Director of Bands at Walsh University.

 Before his current position, he was a music educator in Alliance City Schools for 3 years and The College of Wooster for 8 years.

 Thomas is timpanist with the Tuscarawas Philharmonic Orchestra and percussionist with the Ohio Light Opera Orchestra.

 Thomas has performed concerts with orchestras on marimba, timpani, steel pans, and world percussion.
 He was solo xylophonist during two tours of the Eastern United States with the Scot Symphonic Band and continues performing percussion events regularly.
 Thomas works actively with Educational Service Centers of Ohio and local schools, presenting demonstrations of traditional African percussion music and creating cultural exchange opportunities with Ghanaian dance troupe Saakumu.